 Commander-in-Chief Ireland: Madam President, you don't know how much I need those.
-The boys that dressed me last high lost all the cuff buttons that I possessed.
-The very charit-able remarks of the President of the Daughters of Veterans from Illinois are only in a measure true.
-I know she intends to be I enjoy the distinction of being the worst lawyer that right. was ever admitted to the Bar in Illinois and yet I have enjoyed the confidence of three Department Presidents of Daughters of Veterans, and I think I am the most successful Judge Advocate that the Daughters of Veterans of Illinois have ever had, because in three years I have never rendered an opinion or de-I want now to introduce a young lady with whom I cision. have grown old in the service, still she has stood it well so far as age is concerned.
-I have known her a good many years, and each year she apparently grows younger, and she was fairly old when she started.
-I have never been able to agree with this lady on any subject that I have ever found in the category of human intelligence, save perhaps on patriotic work, and on that we do sometimes perhaps team it fairly well; otherwise we are not friends, yet I love her dearly.
-I am making that public acknowledgement.
-It is indeed a supreme gratification to be able to introduce to you the National Junior Vice Presi-to the Department of Vice press. dent of the Daughters of Veterans, Mrs. Drusilla Ingalls Thayer.
+The boys that dressed me last night lost all the cuff buttons that I possessed.
+The very charitable remarks of the President of the Daughters of Veterans from Illinois are only in a measure true.
+I know she intends to be right.
+I enjoy the distinction of being the worst lawyer that was ever admitted to the Bar in Illinois and yet I have enjoyed the confidence of three Department Presidents of Daughters of Veterans, and I think I am the most successful Judge Advocate that the Daughters of Veterans of Illinois have ever had, because in three years I have never rendered an opinion or decision.
+I want now to introduce a young lady with whom I have grown old in the service, still she has stood it well so far as age is concerned.
+I have known her a good many years, and each year she apparently grows younger, and she was farrly old when she started.
+I have never been able to agree with this lady on any subject that I have ever found in the category of human intelligence, save perhaps on patriotic work, and that we do sometimes perhaps team it fairly well, other wells and the public acknowledgement.
+It is indeed a supreme gratification to be able to introduce to you the National Junior Vice President of the Daughters of Veterans, Mrs. Drusilla Ingalls Thayer

-Mrs. Drusilla Thayer, National Junior Vice President, of Illinois: Commander-in-Chief and members of the Sons of Veterans: With such an introduction I know you expect a great address at this time, but if I had the time to remain I would love to tell you many things about the Commander-in-Chief, but we are a very busy lot and our visit must of necessity be very short, so I will not be able to say the things I would like to tell you.
+Mrs. Drusilla Thayer, National Junior Vi.
+Profillinois: Commander-in-Chief and members of the Sons of Veterans: With such an introduction I know you expect a great address at this time, but if I had the the emain I would address at this time, but if I had the the emain I would love to tell you many things about the commander-in-Chief, but love to tell you many things about the commander-in-Chief, but love to tell you many things about the commander-in-Chief, but love to tell you many things about the commander-in-Chief, but love to tell you many things about the commander-in-Chief the love to tell you many things about the commander-in-Chief the love to tell you many things about the commander-in-Chief and members of the Sons of Vet-Illinois:

+you.
 But I am very happy, Mr. Ireland, to be here this afternoon, and we feel it an honor to be allowed the privilege to come to this convention with this splendid delegation from Illinois.
 Laying all jokes aside, we are all very very fond of Brother Clifford Ireland, and I wish for you, Brother Ireland the most successful Convention in the history of your splendid organization.
 I thank you.
 (Applause).

-organization.
-I chief Ireland: I suppose I should appear Commander-in-Chief Ireland: I suppose I should appear loyal to my own state in asking a member of my own Division to reply to the very generous words that have been spoken to us, but there is another Division t. at adopted me, under protest, a few years ago, and I am going to ask Past Division Commander Mabie of Pennsylvania to answer my own sister.
+Commander-in-Chief Ireland: I suppose I should appear loyal to my own state in asking a member of my own Division to reply to the very generous words that have been spoken to but there is another Division t. at adopted me, under protest a few years ago, and I am going to ask Past Division Commander Mabie of Pennsylvania to answer my own sister.